 On the rare occasion of an emergency situation developing, employees require status updates and critical information, otherwise they potentially put themselves or their patients at risk – a primary concern for every public service facility.

-The ticker tool displays as a moving ribbon of text across the bottom of employees’ screens.
-Its concise format is perfect for bite size chunks of information, without interfering with the employee’s main application open on screen.
+The desktop ticker is a moving ribbon of text across the bottom of employees’ screens.
+Its concise format is perfect for bite-size chunks of information, without interfering with the employee’s main application open on screen.

-Both tools are ideal for a medical environment, where Press Ganey Quiet Scores are monitored and assessed as per HCAHPS star rating (Hospital Consumer Assessment of Healthcare Providers and Systems).
+Both tools are ideal for a medical environment, where Press Ganey Quiet Scores are monitored and assessed as per HCAHPS star ratings.

 Like most hospitals, this facility has several codes for communication purposes.
-For example: code yellow = large influx of patients; code red = fire; code silver = active shooter; and code black = severe weather (such as a tornado, a recurring threat in this part of the States).
+For example: code yellow = large influx of patients, code red = fire, code silver = active shooter, and code black = severe weather (such as a tornado, a recurring threat in this part of the United States).

 This hospital has a series of pre-defined colored desktop alerts and tickers to match these codes, ready to publish within seconds.

-One of the most commonly used is code purple i.e. IT system alert, says the spokesperson: “We have regular, scheduled ‘change windows’ whereby an application is either being retired or upgraded.
+One of the most commonly used is code purple – IT system alert.
+A spokesperson explained, “We have regular, scheduled ‘change windows’ whereby an application is either being retired or upgraded.

 “To make sure affected staff are aware of these IT events, we roll out a series of message via tickers.
 These give basic details of what’s happening and when, and if necessary, points people to other places for more details – such as the Intranet.

-“Closer to the time, we’ll introduce a pop up alert to emphasise the importance of the message.”
+“Closer to the time, we use a pop-up alert to emphasize the importance of the message.”

-These unmissable assets are great for countdown-style messages, and requesting employees to take action i.e. read now or close window.
-They can be easily customized to suit branding requirements and message, as well as the option for animation.
-The success reports also reveal who has or hasn’t opened the message, facilitating message follow-up.
+These unmissable assets are great for countdown-style messages and requesting employees to take action.
+They can be easily customized to suit branding requirements.
+The success reports reveal who has or hasn’t opened the message, facilitating easy message follow-up.